top of page

 &Archery

-The 'ANCIENT ways experience'is perfect for small schools looking for a stone age experiance that offers a blend of hands on skills, where students can try their hand at various stone age skills, even having the opotunity to handle origional prehistoric artifacts found within the peak district aswell as thought prevoking knowlage that is imparted from experemental archologyst lewis during exciting demonstartions of various skills form everyday life during the stone age.
+is perfect for small schools looking for a stone age experience that offers a blend of hands on skills, where students can try their hand at various stone age skills, even having the opportunity to handle original prehistoric artifacts found within the peak district as well as thought provoking knowledge that is imparted from experimental archaeologist lewis during exciting demonstrations of various skills for everyday life during the stone age.

 So what does an 'Ancient Ways' day look like?